-[Note that the monthly premium for Part B also increased for most enrollees for 2020, to $144.60/month.
-This is different from the deductible though; the premium is the amount you pay every month in order to have coverage, whereas the deductible is the amount you pay if and when you need medical care covered by Part B.]
+(Note that the monthly premium for Part B also decreased for 2023, to $164.90/month for most enrollees.
+This is different from the deductible though; the premium is the amount you pay every month in order to have coverage, whereas the deductible is the amount you pay if and when you need medical care covered by Part B.)

 Some Medicare enrollees aren’t directly responsible for the Part B deductible:

-But according to a Kaiser Family Foundation analysis, about 19 percent of Original Medicare beneficiaries only have Medicare Parts A and B. They don’t have Medigap coverage, retiree health benefits from a former employer, or Medicaid.
-These enrollees have to pay the full Part B deductible if and when they need services that are covered under Medicare Part B. For 2019, that deductible is $198.
+But according to a Kaiser Family Foundation analysis, about 19% of Original Medicare beneficiaries only have Medicare Parts A and B. They don’t have Medigap coverage, employer-sponsored coverage, retiree health benefits from a former employer, or Medicaid.
+These enrollees — along with beneficiaries who have a Medigap plan other than C or F — have to pay the full Part B deductible if and when they need services that are covered under Medicare Part B. For 2023, that deductible is $226.

-After the enrollee pays the deductible, Medicare Part B generally covers 80 percent of the Medicare-approved amount for covered services, and the enrollee pays the other 20 percent.
-But again, supplemental coverage can pay some or all of this 20 percent cost, leaving the enrollee with far lower out-of-pocket costs than they would have under Part B by itself.
+After the enrollee pays the deductible, Medicare Part B generally covers 80% of the Medicare-approved amount for covered services, and the enrollee pays the other 20%.
+But again, supplemental coverage can pay some or all of this 20% cost, leaving the enrollee with far lower out-of-pocket costs than they would have under Part B by itself.

 These amounts are indexed annually, after being set by the Medicare Modernization Act in 2005:

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.